-Adversarial Detection & Countermeasures engagements are designed to evaluate the effectiveness of the information security program, with a focus on Detection, Deflection, and Deterrence.
+Adversarial Detection & Countermeasures, also known as Purple Team, engagements are designed to evaluate the effectiveness of the Information Security program, with a focus on detection, deflection, and deterrence.

 TrustedSec utilizes both Red Team (penetration testers) and Blue Team (defenders) consultants.
 The Red Team follows the Penetration Testing Execution Standard (PTES) to circumvent security controls and gain unauthorized access to systems.
 The Blue Team will then work with an organization’s defensive team to determine their ability to either detect the attack, deflect the attack, and/or deter the attacker.

 - Improve training for defenders

 - Evaluate the effectiveness of your IT security defenses and controls